Gusford SEND Information Report 2023-2024

 Pupil surveys and pupil voice

-Pupil are involved in creating their own one page profiles and well-being
+Pupil are involved in creating their own one page profiles and well-being plans as required

 Can this school meet my child’s needs?